There are instructions for other platforms linked from the get the code page.

 depot_tools to check out the code and its dependencies.

-If you don't want the full repo history, you can save a lot of time by adding the
+If you don't need the full repo history, you can save time by using

 Expect the command to take 30 minutes on even a fast connection, and many hours on slower ones.